Learn how to build the home of your dreams and save on home loan interest while you do it.

 For example: This contract is subject to obtaining finance with Westpac at an interest rate no higher than 6.11% on or before 12th December.

 If your finance clause is written this way, you have some backup in case your bank suddenly decides to decline your mortgage application at the last minute.
 After all, if you've simply written "Subject to Finance" and nothing else, you might suddenly find that the vendor can insist you accept any finance at ridiculous interest rates just to comply with the contract.
-Of course, this is very rare – but it's not unheard of.

 What if a building contract changes?